 What Does a Certificate of Destruction Contain?

 With certified shredding providers, you’ll often receive a thorough certificate of destruction that details all aspects of the destruction process.
-This includes:
+This includes a few different pieces of information:

 Make sure to ask your chosen shredding company what details they provide in their certificate of destruction before they destroy your documents.
 This helps ensure you’ll have all the necessary requirements to remain compliant with applicable laws and regulations.